Vernon Hills Shopping Center in Eastchester Trades for $125 Million

 The five-building, mixed-use property, totaling more than 380,000 square feet at 700 White Plains Road, features a mix of retail, medical and professional credit tenants.
 The purchase was reported by Cushman & Wakefield, which was a broker in the transaction.

-The property’s notable retailers include Starbucks, New York Sports Club, Barnes & Noble, Gap, American Eagle, Brooks Brothers, and West Elm, among others.
+The property’s notable retailers include Starbucks, New York Sports Club, Barnes & Noble, Gap, American Eagle, Brooks Brother and West Elm, among others.
 Its medical presence is expanding significantly due to high demand in the local market, with major tenants including Lawrence Hospital along with its affiliated NY Presbyterian and Columbia Medical practices.

 More than 450,000 people live within five miles of Vernon Hills Shopping Center; the average household income within that same radius is nearly $144,000.